nuitrcs/byod/timeline.md

 If you already know you need to take a workshop, complete a tutorial, or learn a specific skill to complete a step, add a pre-requisite step for that learning activity.
 Not sure what you may need to learn?
 Factor that into your time estimates below.

-## Create a Timeline
+## 3. Create a timeline

 For each step above, estimate the amount of time you think it will take you.

-For example:
+#### Example timeline

 *Create a data visualization:*